radj307/Metric-Units-Patcher/README.md

 # Metric-Units-Patcher
-This Synthesis patcher changes the imperial units in Ordinator - Perks of Skyrim to metric units
+This Synthesis patcher changes in-game length/distance measurements in mods from imperial to metric.